Planning and Architecture

 Designing Places Student Competition

 This year celebrated 10 year of the Designing Places Student Competition.
-Click here to see a short film about the event.
+Click here to see a short film celebrating 10 years of the competition.

 To mark the 10th Anniversary of this year’s competition, we wanted to do something special.
 So, for the first time ever – we took students ‘on site’ to Clydebank, West Dunbartonshire.
 This is a place which is undergoing significant transformation.
 Plus, as a special treat, the Council arranged a private tour of the iconic Titan’s crane for the students.
 Even at the height of 150 feet the students were still encouraged to draw!
 We are grateful to both the Council, and the local volunteers, who gave up their time to allow all of this to happen.